acntech/easycontainers/README.md

 }
 ```

-Note that the mapped ports are mapped via NodePort since running the test from outside the cluster.
-If you run the code from a pod insideh the cluster, the mapped ports can be the same as the exposed ports.
+Note that the ports are mapped via NodePort when running the test from outside the cluster.
+If you run the code from a pod inside the cluster, the mapped ports can be the same as the exposed ports.
 <p>
-To run the above example in Docker, just replace the `withContainerPlatformType(ContainerPlatformType.KUBERNETES)` with `withContainerPlatformType(ContainerPlatformType.DOCKER)`.
+To run the above example using Docker as the target container platform, just replace the `withContainerPlatformType(ContainerPlatformType.KUBERNETES)` with `withContainerPlatformType(ContainerPlatformType.DOCKER)`.

 ### Building and deploying a custom container